tiadrop/async-queue/README.md

 }, 1);
 ```

-As well as resolution, promise rejection is forwarded by `enqueue`:
+As well as resolution, promise rejection is forwarded by enqueuing methods:
 ```ts
 queue.promise((resolve, reject) => {
     fetch("doesntexist.lol").then(resolve, reject);